 Schedule 2: Relevant Instructions (eg. Architect’s Instructions/ S.O.’s Instructions/ Engineer’s Instructions) and a Table showing the breakdown and description of each variation work ordered and the computation of the total value of these variation works.
 If the valuation is based on any of the default provisions in sub-sections in 36(1) or 36(2) of the CIPA Act 2012, a Table showing the computation of the value and the relevant documents supporting the basis of the valuation.

-Schedule 3: Relevant Payment Certificates/ Claim Submissions/ Records of Joint Valuation Conducted / etc, and a Table showing the breakdown and description of the works done, the percentage of the works done as certified / claimed/ valued, and the total value completed as at the relevant date.
+Schedule 3: Relevant Payment Certificates/ Claim Submissions/ Records of Joint Valuation Conducted / etc (as the case may be), and a Table showing the breakdown and description of the works done, the percentage of the works done as certified / claimed/ valued, and the total value completed as at the relevant date.
 If the valuation is based on any of the default provisions in sub-sections in 36(1) or 36(2) of the CIPA Act 2012, a Table showing the computation of the value and the relevant documents supporting the basis of the valuation.

 Schedule 4: Relevant Payment Certificates/ Claim Submissions/ Records of Joint Valuation Conducted / etc, and a Table showing the breakdown and description of the variation works done, the percentage of these variation works done as certified / claimed/ valued, and the total value completed as at the relevant date.
 If the valuation is based on any of the default provisions in sub-sections in 36(1) or 36(2) of the CIPA Act 2012, a Table showing the computation of the value and the relevant documents supporting the basis of the valuation.